voxpupuli/puppet-icinga2/README.md

 ### Custom configuration
 Sometimes it's necessary to cover very special configurations that you cannot handle with this module.
-In this case you can use the `icinga2::config::file` tag on your file ressource.
-This module collects all file ressource types with this tag and triggers a reload of Icinga2 on a file change.
+In this case you can use the `icinga2::config::file` tag on your file resource.
+This module collects all file resource types with this tag and triggers a reload of Icinga 2 on a file change.

 ``` puppet
   include icinga2